-Equally active as a performer, Whates began formal music education aged nine on trumpet and piano; picking up guitar in his teens (his principal instrument while at the Conservatoire); making way for electric bass in his early twenties; focus ultimately migrating and settling on double bass in his mid-twenties.
-As a bassist, his approach reflects a broad range of influences, with roots in jazz/improv, post-rock, and the avant-garde.
+Equally active as a performer, multi-instrumentalist Whates began formal tuition aged nine on trumpet and piano; picking up guitar in his teens (his principal instrument while at the Conservatoire); making way for electric bass in his early twenties; focus ultimately migrating to double bass in his mid-twenties.
+His personal output reflects a broad range of influences, with roots in jazz/improv, post-rock, and the avant-garde.

 As a freelance bassist, he has performed the gamut of musical styles with artists and ensembles as diverse as BBC Scottish Symphony Orchestra, Frevo Quartet, Hugh Burns, John Goldie, Royal Scottish National Orchestra; and touring artists including NYC-based sax giant Arun Luthra, and soul-jazz legend Allan Harris.
 He formed part of the pickup band for variety show Nicholas Parsons: A Laugh a Minute, and has undertaken extensive pit orchestra work throughout Scotland in all of the major theatres.
 He has toured the UK, Ireland, Europe, USA, Africa, and broadcast live on BBC TV & Radio, RTÉ, Polskie Radio, and NPR.